MostafaMGomaa/Booking-Tours/README.md

 - Dockerfile: The Dockerfile defines the containerization configuration for the application.
 It specifies the necessary steps to build a Docker image of the application.

 - Jenkinsfile: The Jenkinsfile defines the pipeline configuration for continuous integration with Jenkins.
 It includes stages for building the

+# Contributing

+Contributions to Booking-Tours are welcomed!
+If you find any issues or have suggestions for improvement, please feel free to open a pull request.
+We appreciate your contributions.

+# License

+Booking-Tours is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code in this repository.